 What is the RIB certification?

-The RIB certification is a structured education in the RIB method, developed for those who teach riders.
+The RIB certification is an education in the RIB method, developed for those who teach riders.
 The education provides you with a research-based and practical framework for analyzing rider position, developing correct riding technique, and teaching in a more precise and sustainable way.

 Who is the education suitable for?